 - Will you offer better pricing?

 - Will your customer service be more efficient?

 Be sure that your competitive analysis describes just how your business will succeed and stand out in its competitive market.

-Your marketing plan should include the four P’s:
+Your plan should include the following marketing plan sections: